Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Generally, a bone scan follows this process:

-While the bone scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
-The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.
+While the bone scan itself causes no pain, having to lie still for the length of the procedure might be uncomfortable, particularly if you have recently had surgery or an injury.
+The technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.

-You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the procedure.
+Move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness.

-You will be instructed to drink plenty of fluids and empty your bladder frequently for 24 to 48 hours after the procedure to help flush the remaining tracer from your body.
+You will be instructed to drink plenty of fluids and empty your bladder often for 24 to 48 hours after the scan.
+This will help flush the remaining tracer from your body.

 You should not have any other radionuclide procedures for the next 24 to 48 hours after your bone scan.

-You may resume your usual diet and activities, unless your doctor advises you differently.
+You may go back to your usual diet and activities, unless your healthcare provider tells you differently.